 Founders Spotlight: Dr Omaru Maruatona(Founder & CEO,Aiculus)

 From playing football barefoot in the dusty streets of Bluetown township in Francistown as a young boy to founding and running a cybersecurity company with offices in Singapore and Australia, Dr. Maruatona's journey is a testament that you can do and achieve anything if you set your mind to it.
-In this CEO, the Aiculus CEO takes us through his rather interesting and inspirational odyssey.
+In this interview, the Aiculus CEO takes us through his rather interesting and inspirational odyssey.

 In your own words, tell us who Dr. Omaru Maruatona is